giabao18/Ecommerce-Website/README.md

 </div>

 <div style="text-align:justify">
-This is a database project for our final lab in our Principles of Database Management course in semester 2 (2022 - 2023).
+A simple project created with MySQL and Java for our final lab in our Principles of Database Management course in semester 2 (2022 - 2023) at International University - VNUHCM!.
 </div>

 ### Team Members :couplekiss_man_man: